About the CFS Mentoring Program

 - Mentors know how to be an integral part of the professional caregiving team.

-- Mentors understand foster parent standards and resource policies.
+- Mentors understand foster caregiver standards and resource policies.

 - Mentors know how to be an effective advocate for the children in their care.

-Why would a foster parent want to become a Mentor?
+Why would a foster caregiver want to become a Mentor?

-Not everyone will want to be mentor, but mentoring provides an opportunity to contribute to the quality of fostering practice by helping new foster parents improve their skills and knowledge and helping foster parents remain in fostering.
+Not everyone will want to be mentor, but mentoring provides an opportunity to contribute to the quality of fostering practice by helping new foster caregivers improve their skills and knowledge and helping foster caregivers remain in fostering.

 Ministry staff by providing support, clarifying issues, and ensuring that you get the information you need within the time frames.

-Recognized as credible liaisons between foster parents and social workers.
+Recognized as credible liaisons between foster caregivers and social workers.

 Sworn to protect your privacy.